-How to create a USB Recovery Disk for your Surface RTBy Ron on Monday, Nov 12th, 2012 at 10:48AM
+How to create a USB Recovery Disk for your Surface RTWritten by Ron on November 12, 2012 - 10:48AM @ronwinbeta

 Microsoft's Surface RT is a great device but there is just one problem.
 How are we to recover from an operating system hiccup since there are no DVD or CD drives and no installation media to use to recover from an operating system error?
 Thankfully, this guide will help those who have a Thumb Drive (4GB minimum) create a USB Recovery Disk for your Surface RT.

 - From the Start screen, tap the Desktop tile to open the Windows Desktop.

 - Slide your finger in from the right to fetch the Charms bar, then tap the Settings icon.

 - When the Settings Pane appears, tap the words Control Panel from the pane's top edge.

 - When the Desktop Control Panel appears, tap the System and Security section, then tap File History.

 - When the File History window appears, shown below, tap Recovery in the bottom, left corner.
 Then tap Create a Recovery Drive when the Recovery window appears.